agiliq/django-orm-cookbook/docs/one_to_many.rst

     >>> Article.objects.filter(reporter=u1)
     <QuerySet [<Article: This is a test>, <Article: This is a test>]>

-The above queryset shows User u1 with multiple Articles.
+The above queryset shows User u1 with multiple :code:`Articles`.
 Hence One to Many.